Morrissey: European Union

-In 2013 Morrissey said that he "nearly voted" for the UK Independence Party, expressing his admiration for party leader Nigel Farage and endorsing Farage's Euroscepticism regarding UK membership of the European Union.
-In 2019 Morrissey said: "It's obvious that he [Farage] would make a good prime minister—if any of us can actually remember what a good prime minister is."
+In 2013, Morrissey said that he "nearly voted" for the UK Independence Party, expressing his admiration for party leader Nigel Farage and endorsing Farage's Euroscepticism regarding UK membership of the European Union.
+In 2019, Morrissey said: "It's obvious that he [Farage] would make a good prime minister—if any of us can actually remember what a good prime minister is."

-In October 2016 he praised the UK's referendum on EU membership as "magnificent" and said the BBC had "persistently denigrated" supporters of the Leave campaign.
-In 2019, he argued that the result of the EU referendum should be respected, stating "My view has always been that the result of the referendum must be carried through.
+In October 2016, Morrissey praised the UK's referendum on EU membership as "magnificent" and said the BBC had "persistently denigrated" supporters of the Leave campaign.
+In 2019, he said, "I didn't vote in the referendum, although I can see how there is absolutely nothing attractive about the EU."
+He added, "My view has always been that the result of the referendum must be carried through.
 If the vote had been remain there would be absolutely no question that we would remain.
-In the interest of true democracy, you cannot argue against the wish of the people" and added that he found "absolutely nothing attractive about the EU."
+In the interest of true democracy, you cannot argue against the wish of the people."